-- Release notes - Add new release notes to the user, so that it would be clear what this new version added, changed or fixed.
+- Release notes - Add new release notes for users to better understand what this new version added, changed or fixed.

-After providing the information, click Save button in the bottom of the right corner and then click Review release to check if your release doesn't have any errors.
-If everything is good, simply click Start rollout to Production in the right bottom corner of the screen and confirm the rollout in the pop-up.
+After providing the information, click Save button in the bottom-right corner and then click Review release to check if your release doesn't have any errors.
+If everything is good, simply click Start rollout to Production in the bottom-right corner of the screen and confirm the rollout in the pop-up.

 That's it, you have submitted your application to the Google Review!
-Now it will take around 24 hours for Google to review your application and if everything meets their guidelines, your application will change status from In Review to Available on Google Play, and it will be automatically listed on the Google Play Store!!
+Now it will take around 24 hours for Google to review your application and if everything meets their guidelines, your application status will be changed from In Review to Available on Google Play, and it will be automatically listed on the Google Play Store!!

 When updating Expo application, you almost always have two options Over The Air (OTA) updates and normal updates.
 In this section, I will show you how to do both and try to explain when to choose which.